kord-network/docs/concepts/identity.md

 ##### Adding a signature

 ```
-setSignature(bytes32 signermetaid, bytes32 targetmetaid, bytes32 metadataitemidhash, bytes32 metadatahash, bytes32 signaturehash)
+setSignature(bytes32 signerMetaId, bytes32 targetMetaId, bytes32 metadataItemIdHash, bytes32 metadataHash, bytes32 signatureHash)
 ```

-`metadatahash` content identified by `metadataitemidhash` belonging to `targetmetaid` is signed by `signermetaid`.
-The content hash of the signature is `signaturehash`.
+`metadataHash` content identified by `metadataItemIdHash` belonging to `targetMetaId` is signed by `signerMetaId`.
+The content hash of the signature is `signatureHash`.

 ##### Retrieving signatures

 ```
-count = getSignatureCount(bytes32 targetmetaid, bytes32 metadataitemidhash)
+count = getSignatureCount(bytes32 targetMetaId, bytes32 metadataItemIdHash)
 ```

-gets the number of signatures registered for metadata item identified by `metadataitemidhash`, owned by `targetmetaid`
+gets the number of signatures registered for metadata item identified by `metadataItemIdHash`, owned by `targetMetaId`

 ```
-signer, metadatahash, signaturehash = getSignatureByIndex(bytes32 targetmetaid, bytes32 metadataitemidhash, uint32 idx)
+signer, metadataHash, signatureHash = getSignatureByIndex(bytes32 targetMetaId, bytes32 metadataItemIdHash, uint32 idx)
 ```

-gets the `idx` signature from the array of signatures for the metadata item identified by `metadataitemidhash` owned by `targetmetaid`.
+gets the `idx` signature from the array of signatures for the metadata item identified by `metadataItemIdHash` owned by `targetMetaId`.

 #### Example